 People working in a wide range of professions and life contexts can benefit from this program.
 No previous meditation experience is required, although willingness to practice daily meditation is a key component of the training.

-Compassion training extends beyond helping one feel more empathy and concern for others.
+Compassion training extends beyond helping one feel more empathy and concern for others, including the development of:

 - The strength to be present with suffering